hparra/aio-app-ts-test/README.md

 Should be handled by parcel, so there should be no issues.
 We rework App.jsx to App.tsx and utils.js to utils.ts.
-No issues other typechecking error telling us to use `--jsx`.
+No issues other than typechecking error telling us to use `--jsx`.
-This README already address this so we modify tsconfig.json accordingly.
+This README already addressed this so we modify tsconfig.json accordingly.

+#### Moving Forward

+Unfortunately people want watch and rebuild comparable to webpack and parcel.

+We can run webpack directly but that defeats what app dev does:

+- serves actions thru server (w/ ssl)
+- runs FE tool chain too (parcel)